• HOME

 The Jaguar had a steering wheel on the left hand side.
 Was it more difficult for you?

-If I have a choice I prefere left-hand drive car because all my rally cars are left-hand drive.
+If I have a choice I prefer left-hand drive car because all my rally cars are left-hand drive.
 I feel like I’m working in a left-hand drive car and in a right-hand drive car I’m going shopping or driving to work.

 I’ve read somewhere that several Aston Martin cars were damaged on the set.
 Is it true?